sharjeelnisar2/yolo-chef-BE/README.md

 Before you begin, ensure you have met the following requirements:

-- **Java 17**: Make sure you have JDK 17 installed.
-You can download it from [Oracle's official site](https://www.oracle.com/java/technologies/javase-jdk17-downloads.html).
+- **Java 17**: Make sure you have JDK 21 installed.
+You can download it from (https://www.oracle.com/pk/java/technologies/downloads/#java21).
-- **Maven**: Ensure Maven is installed on your system.
-Download it from [Maven's official site](https://maven.apache.org/download.cgi).
 - **MySQL**: Install MySQL and set up a database.
-You can download MySQL from [here](https://dev.mysql.com/downloads/mysql/).
+You can download MySQL from [here](https://dev.mysql.com/downloads/workbench/).
 - **Git**: Ensure you have Git installed to clone the repository.
-Download it from [Git's official site](https://git-scm.com/).
+Download it from [Git's official site](https://git-scm.com/downloads).

 ### Cloning the Repository